supernovus/lum.js/README.md

 Note if you use `gulp clean-npm` or `gulp distclean` you will need to re-run the `npm install` command before you can use gulp again.

+## Scripts location

+The source code will be compiled into two output paths:

+* scripts/nano/ - The ES2015+ release (compiled with terser).
+* scripts/nano-es5/ - The ES5 release (compiled with Babel 7 and uglify-js).

+The 'nano' in the path is a holdover from the original name of this library set.
+In the future I may change it, and just use a symlink to the old path.

 ## Branch Note

 There are several branches of Nano.js: